 This will be the first and only home of this type in the area and we are very proud to offer these services to our community.

-Our Hospice House recognizes dying as a part of the normal phases of life and focuses on respect and compassion in preparation for death.
+Our Hospice Houses recognizes dying as a part of the normal phases of life and focuses on respect and compassion in preparation for death.
 Its mission is to provide care for persons in the last phase of a terminal disease process, so they can approach death with dignity, comfort, compassion, grace and peace.

 We each have a personal connection to hospice related situations

 -Dr Jeff Bates, MD and Jennifer Bates, RN, FNP bring a combined 30+ years of hospice care in the Central Texas area to this project.
 Jennifer has prayed about this project for over ten years.
-Jeff’s dad was blessed to die a peaceful death in a hospice house in Florida in 2019 and this was an important milestone in bringing Our Hospice House project to fruition.
+Jeff’s dad was blessed to die a peaceful death in a hospice house in Florida in 2019 and this was an important milestone in bringing Our Hospice Houses to fruition.

 -Tom and Margie Wright have a love for people and Christ and graciously share their blessings with others.
+The lost a loved one who died without some at his bedside.

 -Dr. Kevin Dwyer, MD, DVM, His parents also were blessed to have the benefit of hospice services in their own home environment.